 If addressing society’s contemporary issues and advocating for social justice through legal practice is your dream job, you could already be closer to it than you think.

-RMIT University is now offering a new law degree and two law double degrees at the undergraduate level of study.
-The Bachelor of Laws, the Bachelor of Laws/Bachelor of Business (Information Systems) and the Bachelor of Laws/Bachelor of Business (Economics and Finance) are all designed to equip you with the skills you need to be accredited to modern legal practice.
+RMIT University is now offering a new law degree and a double degree at the undergraduate level of study.
+The Bachelor of Laws and the Bachelor of Laws/Bachelor of Business are designed to equip you with the skills you need to be accredited to modern legal practice.

 From industry-informed coursework to graduating with top skills in demand, here are five reasons to study a technology-focused law degree at RMIT.

 RMIT’s undergraduate law degree has been shaped closely alongside an Industry Advisory Board.
 The Board features Judges, Magistrates, members of the bar, senior professionals in law and representatives from large law firms, ensuring you gain the key skills you need to succeed in the workforce.

 During the degree, industry is brought into the classroom through practical learning, including industry placement opportunities and global study experiences that you can add to your resume before graduating.

 RMIT is known as a global university of technology, design and enterprise.
 The Bachelor of Laws is closely aligned with these ambitions through key units of study.
 These units will also connect you with industry mentors and two of RMIT’s major research centres.

 In Becoming a Lawyer in a Globalised World, you will study contemporary legal practice in an international context, and work with industry mentors.

 In Justice Innovation, you’ll engage with RMIT’s Centre for Innovative Justice.
 Here, you will learn about law reform that addresses current issues in society, and use your passion for social justice to enact policy change for the better.